elodiehunt/Job-ideas/README.md

 I am a 12 year old girl looking for a job in mother's helping.
 I would be hapy to help wth chores around the house, or keep an eye on and entertain children under the age of nine.

-I have three younger brothers, and I am a peer medator at school, so I know how to deal with arguments and calm down upset children.
+I have three younger brothers, and I am a peer mediator at school, so I know how to deal with arguments and calm down upset children.
 I can help with or do dishes, cooking, laundry, yard work or just general cleaning.
 I also have experience with kids that have sensory difficulties.

 ### Available times
 Tuesday: 4:00 pm - 5:30 pm ---